Harley-Davidson SWOT Analysis & Recommendations

 3. Limited supply chain strategy for supporting global expansion

 Harley-Davidson’s narrow product mix is a weakness because it prevents the business from reaching more market segments.
 For example, the company focuses mainly on chopper-type motorbikes.
-In the SWOT analysis framework, this internal factor limits the company from maximizing its potential revenues, such as from the production and sale of other automotive products.
+In the SWOT analysis framework, this internal factor limits the company’s revenues to the production and sale of motorcycles and related products.
 Harley-Davidson is also weak because it generates the majority of its sales in North America.
 In motorcycle markets outside North America, the company has small, insignificant, or non-existent sales.
-This SWOT analysis views such an internal factor as a strategic challenge in growing the motorcycle business through multinational operations.
-Moreover, the automotive company has a limited supply chain strategy for supporting its multinational production, with suppliers focused mainly on supporting existing operations.
+This SWOT analysis of Harley-Davidson views such an internal factor as a strategic challenge in growing the motorcycle business through multinational operations.
+Moreover, the company has a limited supply chain strategy for supporting its multinational production, with suppliers focused mainly on supporting existing operations.
 This internal strategic factor hampers Harley-Davidson’s potential global expansion despite the strengths enumerated in this SWOT analysis.
 The motorcycle company needs to adjust its strategies to remove such a limitation and gain more revenue from sales in more markets worldwide.
 In overcoming the weaknesses in this element of the SWOT analysis, Harley-Davidson’s marketing mix (4Ps) reinforces business capabilities, especially in maximizing sales despite limitations in product offerings and market reach.

 Opportunities for Harley-Davidson (External Strategic Factors)

-Harley-Davidson’s opportunities are related to the global motorcycle market’s potential as well as the company’s competitive advantages and strengths for growth.
-This element of the SWOT analysis identifies external strategic factors that facilitate the growth and improvement of the automotive business.
+Harley-Davidson’s opportunities are related to the global market’s potential as well as the company’s competitive advantages and strengths for growth.
+This element of the SWOT analysis identifies external strategic factors that facilitate the growth and improvement of the motorcycle business.
 The following are among the opportunities available to Harley-Davidson:

 2. Product diversification beyond chopper/custom motorcycles

-3. Alliances with complementary businesses in the automotive industry
+3. Alliances with complementary businesses in the industry

 Threats Facing Harley-Davidson (External Strategic Factors)